Deutschland: Städte, Kultur & Bier...

 Willkommen in Deutschland!
 Berlin was the first destination that I visited during that April trip.
 The Brandenburg Gate is an amazing piece of German architecture, it mirrors the same impact that Buckingham Palace has for London.
 Capturing my snaps of the gate took some going because the hoards of tourists and locals ruined my view but I'm just picky!
-Berlin has a vibe that chills you out, my pace of seeing places didn't stop throughout my first two days but I was at one with Berlin.
+Berlin has a vibe that chills you out, my pace whilst seeing places didn't stop throughout my first two days in Germany but I was at one with Berlin.
 Remember the occupations of yesterday by visiting Checkpoint Charlie to understand a troubled time for Berlin and Germany, I had to pick my time for a snap at Charlie's Checkpoint due to the crowds but all I got what I wanted!
 I loved Curry Wurst!
 Get to Curry 36 to try a portion of Curry Wurst, its a must do!
-Getting around in Berlin was made easy by the U-Bahn, I chose to go underground from start to finish, it's great B!
+Getting around in Berlin was made easy by the U-Bahn, I chose to go underground from start to finish, it's great BER!

 It's no secret that Germany has a colourful past but times and attitudes are changing.
 From the Berlin Wall to Tempelhof Airport.
 Berlin's former airport and airbase during the Second World War now serves as a huge park and recreation area, the runways and taxi-paths are now used by bikers rather than aircraft.
-Remember to stick close to the extensive U-Bahn network because if times of the essence then get underground!
+Remember to stick close to the extensive U-Bahn network because if times is of the essence then get underground!
 Curry Wurst makes a meal and Potsdamer Platz replicates New York City yuppie chic so Berlin has a lot going on for itself.
 Just open your eyes to a new city, Berlin showed me something raw and edgy but why did I have to leave so soon?!
-Remember the Jewish souls of yesterday lost their lives during the genocide of WWII at the Memorial of the Murdered Jews of Europe.
+Remember the Jewish souls of yesterday that lost their lives during the genocide of WWII at the Memorial of the Murdered Jews of Europe.
 Berlin waits for no one, have a beer for breakfast like what I did then you could indulge in some high carb treats?
 Berliners love carbs!
 I learnt and loved Berlin!
-Germany is cool!
+Surprisingly, Germany served cool!

 Leave the city behind you, take the train to Feldstrasse station to be at one with St. Pauli.
 Hamburg does 'hipster' in the form of St.Pauli with a maze of kooky streets that house alternative shops and cool cafes, shabby chic never looked so good!
 Germany is the new Turkey with a tight knit Turkish community in Hamburg, I found a taste of Turkey in St. Pauli.
 If football is your thing then this part of Hamburg will suit you just fine.
 Beim Grunen Jager is the street to check out in St.Pauli to find a selection of pavement style bars that give the best view in the area.
 Stay with Beim Grunen Jager for Kurhaus is a great bar to have a few drinks, chat and watch the world go by.
 Bikes are more popular opposed to cars in St. Pauli so just embrace the views.
 Turn it up along the Reeperbahn to find the Wunderbar, I need to revisit on the weekend because it wasn't popping on a Thursday night!
-Choose Backpackers St. Pauli, its cheap and comfy!
-Hamburg has its own crazy cool groove!
-Ja!
+I chose Backpackers St. Pauli, it was very cheap and comfy!
+Hamburg has its own cool groove!
+O, Hamburg!

 Look for Cooper Street well in German obviously, translated to Böttcherstrasse the small winding street has a quaint feel to it with a string of workshops, cafes and shops that line this Bremen street.
-I'm not to sure about the history of the street but a Glockenspiel is played every hour or so, running just like clockwork.
+I'm not too sure about the history of the street but a Glockenspiel is played every hour or so, running just like clockwork.
 Forget flash city pubs because the winding streets of Bremen are the best places to go for an afternoon drink, I chose one of the pubs close to Böttcherstrasse to have a beer or two.
 Beer on a Thursday afternoon?
 Bremen is different compared to Berlin and Hamburg because its a lot smaller than the other two places I have mentioned but it has countless quiet streets that date back to the 15th Century, modernity isn't a common sight in Bremen so this small town feel city makes it shine.
 Germany has so much more to offer, five days just didn't cut it but such is life I say?
 I plan to revisit with a small deviation to Austria.
 Experience Germany?
 It's so fantastisch!
+Yes BRE!